-- University of Houston
+- University of Delaware

 All times given are Eastern

-|4:30||OpenMP 4.0 Sneak Peek|
+|4:15||OpenMP 4.0 Sneak Peek|

 XSEDE, the Extreme Science and Engineering Discovery Environment, is the most advanced, powerful, and robust collection of integrated digital resources and services in the world.
 It is a single virtual system that scientists and researchers can use to interactively share computing resources, data, and expertise.
 XSEDE integrates the resources and services, makes them easier to use, and helps more people use them.